 Horse Racing Betting Types

-There is a number of established horse racing betting types in the UK.
-Football is by far the most popular betting sport with online bookmakers.
-However, most UK-facing firms provide a comprehensive horse racing service.
+There is a number of established horse racing betting types in Australia.
+Rugby is by far the most popular betting sport with online bookmakers.
+However, most Australian-facing firms provide a comprehensive horse racing service.
 The range of bets replicates the betting options in betting shops.
 Online bettors can select the odds format and the most popular choices are fractional, decimal and American.
 We will use fractional odds.

 Working out which horses will win individual races is hard enough, but it is only part of the puzzle.
 The next question is: what type of bet should I place?